Fluctuation Spectra and Force Generation in Non-equilibrium Systems: Conclusion

 \section{Conclusion}

 There are of course a plethora of ways to prepare non-equilibrium systems.
 We suggest that an organizing principle for force generation is the fluctuation spectrum --- the active species drives a non-equipartition of energy.
 By adopting this top-down view, we computed the relationship between the disjoining pressure and the fluctuation spectrum, and verified our approach by considering two seemingly disparate non-equilibrium physical systems: the Maritime Casimir effect, which is driven by wind-water interactions, and the forces generated by confined active Brownian particles.
 Our framework affords crucial insight into the phenomenology of both driven and active non-equilibrium systems by providing the bridge between microscopic calculations \cite{takatori2014swim,solon2015pressure,yan2015swim}, measurements of the fluctuation spectra \cite{chu1974laser} and the varied measurements of Casimir interactions \cite{lamoreaux1997demonstration, munday2009measured, sushkov2011observation}.
+Although this article is motivated by biological and biomimetic settings, measurements of the non-equilibrium electromagnetic Casimir effect, such as the force that an (active) oscillating charge exerts on a neighboring charge, may also test our theory.